codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-bank-feeds.md

 **Action required: none or significant**

-If you use Codat's Bank Feeds UI your bank feed will satisfy these requirements.
-If you create your own bank feed UI, you must ensure you meet these requirements:
+If you use Codat's Bank Feeds UI, your bank feed will satisfy these requirements.
+If you create your own bank feed UI, you must meet the following requirements:

 | Requirement | Recommendations |
 | :-- | :-- |